NLnetLabs/.github/profile/README.md

 ## 💚 Hello from NLnet Labs!

-Founded in 1999, NLnet Labs is an independent, not-for-profit foundation based in the Netherlands.
+Founded in 1999, NLnet Labs is an independent, non-profit foundation based in the Netherlands.
 Our mission is to make the core of the Internet a better, safer place by developing open-source software, through applied research and by promoting and contributing to open standards.